OskarsMC-Network/custom-origins-datapack/README.md

 Datapack for adding custom origins to the OskarsMC Origins server.

 ## Credits
-Thanks to DBNwiloh#4450 on discord for creating the Necro origin included in this datapack.
+Thanks to DBNwiloh and benhotlava for creating the Necro origin included in this datapack.